Real Name | Jarome Arthur-Leigh Adekunle Tig Junior Elvis Iginla |

 - How old is Jarome Iginla (NHL)?
 Jarome Iginla (NHL) is 47 years old

-- Jarome Iginla (NHL) is currently Married (Kara)
+- Is Jarome Iginla (NHL) single or married?
+Jarome Iginla (NHL) is Married (Kara)!

 - Jarome Iginla (NHL) childrens names are Jade, Tij, Joe